 The Grad PLUS allows graduate students to borrow funds to further assist in paying for their education.
-The PLUS has a fixed interest rate that is currently 7%.
+The PLUS has a fixed interest rate that is currently 7.595%.
 The maximum amount that can be borrowed is the cost of education minus any other financial aid (including loans) received.
 There is an origination fee of 4.248% that will be deducted from each loan disbursement.

 Standard repayment begins 60 days after the loan is fully disbursed, but students may request an in-school deferment while the student remains at least half-time.
 Deferment will delay the payment of principal while the student is enrolled in school.
 Interest will continue to accrue during this time and can be paid or capitalized.

 Eligibility for this loan is determined by a credit check.
 Students must complete the PLUS Request Process at www.studentloans.gov.
 If credit approved, a separate Master Promissory Note (MPN) and Graduate Entrance Counseling is required to receive credit for the loan.

 Private Alternative Education Loans